ATAEngineering/TrajectoryOptimization/README.md

 This repository contains the companion code for the following paper:

 Clemen, L. and Rupp, C.J.
-"Single- and Multi-Degree of Freedom Servo Trajectory Generation: An Optimization Framework, Implementation, and Examples."
+"Single- and Multi-Degree-of-Freedom Servo Trajectory Generation: An Optimization Framework, Implementation, and Examples."
 Proceedings of the 2023 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM).
 June 2023.

 ## License